 Use pictures that clearly represent the object(s) of investigation and nothing else.
-Too much information can lead to poorer learning performance.
-This is especially the case if learners fail to extract the relevant information from complex graphic.
+Too much information can lead to decreased learning performance.
+This is especially the case if learners fail to extract the relevant information from complex graphics.
 Avoid decorative image elements in pictures that have representational purpose.
 The decoration may be disruptive.
-Nice and attractive graphics may distract the learner's attention from the important information.
-Also the learner could misinterpret the decoration as part of the important information which could even lead to misconceptions or at least to more cognitive work to figure out what is relevant and what is not.
+Overly decorative graphics may distract the learner's attention from the important information.
+Also, the learner could misinterpret the decoration as being part of the important information, which could even lead to misconceptions or, at the very least, to more cognitive work on the part of the learner to figure out what is relevant and what is not.

-If only some details of the real object are of interest, use schematic drawing rather than photographs.
-However a good approach may be to first show a photograph (providing the context) and then transit the photo into a line drawing that overlays the photo which finally fades out completely.
+If only some of the details of the real object are of interest, use a schematic drawing rather than photographs.
+However, a good approach may be to first show a photograph (providing the context) and then transit the photo into a line drawing that overlays the photo, which finally fades out completely.
 This way you can provide the context of a realistic image and then point out the important information and which details are of interest.
-Instead of ANIMATION you can use an interactive information graphic where the user can CHANGE THE LEVEL OF DETAIL for himself.
-You can also increase the details by ZOOMING into parts of a picture.
+Instead of ANIMATION, you can use an interactive information graphic where the user can CHANGE THE LEVEL OF DETAIL for himself.
+You can also increase the number of details by ZOOMING into parts of a picture.
 Most objects have canonical silhouettes that are easily recognizable, e.g. a cup of tea, a horse, a tree and so on.
-Whether you take a photograph or a line drawing, try to show the object from a viewpoint where a canonical silhouette is perceived.
+Whether you take a photograph or sketch a line drawing, try to show the object from a viewpoint where a canonical silhouette is perceived.
 If not all important aspects are shown from that viewpoint, you can use SMALL MULTIPLIES to show the object from different viewpoints at the same time.
-In an interactive information graphic you can let the user CHANGE THE VIEWPOINT.
+In an interactive information graphic, you can let the user CHANGE THE VIEWPOINT.
 Providing more than one viewpoint of the object can help to overcome the challenge of representing 3D objects in 2D space.
-However there are many more techniques that PROVIDE DEPTH INFORMATION, for example perspective clues, texture and size gradients, occlusion, depth of focus, cast shadows, shape-fromshading and structure from motion.
+However, there are many more techniques that PROVIDE DEPTH INFORMATION, for example, perspective clues, texture and size gradients, occlusion, depth of focus, cast shadows, shape-from-shading and structure from motion.

-If you not only want to represent the object from the outside but also from the inside you may want to offer exploration techniques to VIEW INSIDE OBJECTS.
-In a CUTAWAY you take some parts from the object away, thus revealing the interior.
-If you take away the car body you can see what it looks like inside the car.
-An alternative would be a GHOSTING where some object parts are set to semi-transparent rather then cutting them away completely.
-An EXPLOSION DRAWING also takes parts of the object away but places them in distance around the centre, hence you can learn about the inside and the structure of the object is made more explicit.
+If you not only want to represent the object from the outside, but also from the inside, you may want to offer exploration techniques to VIEW INSIDE OBJECTS.
+In a CUTAWAY, you take some parts from the object away, thus revealing the interior.
+If you take away the car body, you can see what it looks like inside the car.
+An alternative would be a GHOSTING, where some object parts are set to semi-transparent rather then cutting them away completely.
+An EXPLOSION DRAWING also takes parts of the object away, but places them at a distance around the center; hence, you can learn about the interior and the structure of the object is made more explicit.

-For complex objects it is important to integrate explanatory text or short descriptions into the image.
+For complex objects, it is important to integrate explanatory text or short descriptions into the image.
 Printed word should be near corresponding graphics.
-To separate text from images can cause cognitive overload.
-However, adding too much text to the image can increase the complexity and makes it more difficult to scan for information.
-Also the resolution capabilities of computer screens are limited, thus there may not be enough space to provide text for each detail of the object.
+Separating text from images can cause cognitive overload.
+However, adding too much text to the image can increase the complexity and make it more difficult to scan for information.
+Also, the resolution capabilities of computer screens are limited; thus, there may not be enough space to provide text for each detail of the object.
 You can provide text to one component at a time by using DYNAMIC LABELING.